I was Head of the Department of Mathematics at the Australian National University from 2006-2012.

-Stephen is heavily involved in the computational science community in Australia.
-From 2003-2006 he was the national coordinator of the Australian Partnership for Advanced Computing (APAC) Education, Outreach and Training program.
-He is currently the treasurer of the committee of the Computational Mathematics Group, a special interest group of ANZIAM.
+I am heavily involved in the computational science community in Australia.
+From 2003-2006 I was the national coordinator of the Australian Partnership for Advanced Computing (APAC) Education, Outreach and Training program.
+I am currently the treasurer of the Computational Mathematics Group, a special interest group of ANZIAM.

-He is the lead developer at the ANU of the ANUGA hydrodynamic modeling software.
+I am the lead developer at the ANU of the ANUGA hydrodynamic flooding and tsunami modeling software.
 ANUGA is an open source computational tool that models the impact of dam breaks, floods and tsunamis on communities.
 It is used extensively by councils, governments and consultant engineers.

-In the area of data fitting he has developed sparse grid methods for Multidimensional function fitting and approximation of high dimensional probability density functions.
-He has also developed finite element approximation methods for thin plate spline functional smoothing which can scale to millions of data points.
+In the area of data fitting I have developed sparse grid methods for Multidimensional function fitting and approximation of high dimensional probability density functions.
+I has also developed finite element approximation methods for thin plate spline functional smoothing which can scale to millions of data points.

-In 1980, Stephen completed his MSc at Flinders University, supervised by Prof Garth Gaudry, working on \(A_p\) spaces and asymmetry of \(L_p\) operator norms for convolution operators.
-In 1985, Stephen completed his PhD at the University of California, Berkeley, supervised by Prof Alexandre Chorin, working on the Convergence of a random walk method for the Burgers equation.
+In 1980, I completed my MSc at Flinders University, supervised by Prof Garth Gaudry, working on \(A_p\) spaces and asymmetry of \(L_p\) operator norms for convolution operators.
+In 1985, I completed my PhD at the University of California, Berkeley, supervised by Prof Alexandre Chorin, working on the Convergence of a random walk method for the Burgers equation.

 Research on the efficient and robust numerical methods for the modelling of Tsunami and Flood events, in particular well-balanced finite volume and discontinuous Galerkin methods for the shallow water equations and the Serre equation.